 - Better understand how your site’s UX compares with your competitors.

-According to Ben Labay, Research Director for CXL Agency, you should create a UX baseline during the conversion research phase, “ideally in conjunction with user testing so that qualitative insights can be coupled with the quantitative data behind the individual UX dimensions.”
+According to Ben Labay, Research Director for Speero agency, you should create a UX baseline during the conversion research phase, “ideally in conjunction with user testing so that qualitative insights can be coupled with the quantitative data behind the individual UX dimensions.”

 To get quantitative survey data:

 - Collect data via an unmoderated remote user testing survey.